gbdrummer/symbiocss/03 - Interfacing with JavaScript.md

 <input id="first_name_input" name="first-name" type="text">
 ```

-The `id` fully describes exactly what the element is: an input that receives the data "first name." you can then easily target and manipulate this element with JavaScript:
+The `id` fully describes exactly what the element is: an input that receives the data "first name."
+You can then easily target and manipulate this element with JavaScript:

 ```HTML
 document.getElementById('first_name_input')